bogdanmilojevic/micro-commerce/user-service/README.md

 ## Further development

+- There should be centralized entity for managing RSA keys; keypair rotation should be implemented.
 - JWT token validation flow should be reconsidered.
 With current implementation each microservice is validating the tokens on its own, which means every service needs access to public key.
-- Keypair rotation should be implemented.
 - Refresh tokens should be implemented.